Latest News

 Can Wall Street's boom ease workers' suffering?
 McGeever

-Can the "wealth" effect - where people feel richer and spend more when asset prices increase - be offset by other economic forces that are more difficult to overcome for a 'Joe on average?
+Can the "wealth effect" - where people feel richer and spend more when asset prices increase - offset other, more challenging economic forces that are affecting the average Joe's life?

 Wall Street has never been more important to the financial fortunes and success of Americans.
 Over 60% of American households either directly or inadvertently own stocks.
 A record third of the total assets of U.S. household is invested in stocks.